 This workshop is open to beginners and artists at all levels of experience.
 A light-hearted attitude is a must!
 To be prepared for this workshop, please go to the bottom of this page to see the suggested supplies to bring with you.

-In addition to the offerings from Dr Joe and John, you will get to experience the Chianti Region, enjoy delicious cuisine, learn about the fascinating history, view and capture breathtaking landscapes, connect with a splendid culture and explore the beautiful art of Tuscany.
-You will immerse yourself in this fascinating land while visiting: Florence, Siena, Pisa, San Gimignano, Lucca and other hamlets and villages.
+In addition to the offerings from John, you will get to experience the Tuscan Region, enjoy delicious cuisine, learn about the fascinating history, view and capture breathtaking landscapes, connect with a splendid culture and explore intriguing villages in the region.
+You will immerse yourself in this fascinating land while visiting, Florence, Siena, San Gimignano, Pisa, Luca, Vinci and the Chianti region.

 Suggested Supply List for Sketchbook Journaling: